Fence-UCSC/Storefront/testing/LoginUnitTest.md

 2. Displays user's name
 3. Saves the content from the last time a user logged in
 4. Allows only the user to edit content in the profile
+5. Takes user straight to sell's portion of the site if new user.

 ### Test 3: Allows user to login using the task bar on the right hand side
 1. Asks for google account